abmgis/abmgis/Chapter02-IntroToABM/README.md

 * [A selection of models to highlight core concepts](https://github.com/abmgis/abmgis/tree/master/Chapter02-IntroToABM/Models):
 	* The Segregation Model
 	* The Sugarscape Wealth Distribution model
-	* A Basic Trafic Model
+	* A Basic Trafic Model.